rmorgan10/ArtifactSpy/README.md

 ## An Important Note

-The images you are presented when using `ArtifactSpy` are from comparing DES Y6 images to DES SV-Y5 images across the entire footprint.
+The difference images you are presented when using `ArtifactSpy` are from comparing DES Y6 images to DES SV-Y5 images across the entire footprint.
 **No one in the world has inspected these images yet.**
 The golden rule for using this tool is "If you see something, say something."
 Maybe you'll find a new gravitational lensing system; maybe you'll find new classes of image artifacts; maybe you'll find aliens.